Rethinking Environmental Education, Reconciling with the Natural World

 “All education is environmental education.
 By what is included or excluded we teach students that they are part of or apart from the natural world.” - David Orr

-Over the last year and a half, the world has had to rethink many norms in order to adapt to this global pandemic.
-Hugging family members, socializing with neighbours, gathering together for events - we are eager to get back to the way things were, and for good reason.
+Since the pandemic's beginning, the world has had to rethink many norms in order to adapt.
+Hugging family members, socializing with neighbours, gathering together for events - we've been eager to get back to the way things were, and for good reason.
 But are there some areas where we have had to rethink what might be worth holding onto?

 As the world contemplates a shift to a new normal, it appears that “eco-” education is finally getting its day in the sun.
 Worldwide, the evidence is mounting that being outdoors poses a lower risk for contracting COVID-19, for adults and children alike, potentially increasing everyone’s commitment to spending more time outside.
 Ample studies have demonstrated that being outdoors is beneficial to physical and mental health, reducing feelings of isolation, increasing vital activity, helping to regulate stress, strengthening the immune system, and forming a lasting bond with nature.
 For environmentally conscious parents and educators alike, none of this is new.